C.A.R. Hoare’s work “Recursive data structures” motivates a simple rule that good language design should abide by:

 f.parallel(x);

 Why not just achieve (1) with a sufficiently clever compiler?
-Because determining which details “don’t affect correctness” requires deciding program equivalence (in general, Rice’s theorem forbids this).
-Scheduling languages today sidestep the problem for a small domain.
-They don’t ask the compiler to discover semantics-preserving transformations, they provide a language for the programmer to express them, while guaranteeing by construction that only semantics-preserving transformations are expressible.
+Because determining which details “don’t affect correctness” requires deciding program equivalence (Rice’s theorem forbids this).
+Languages abiding to (3) sidestep the problem by narrowing the domain to something tractable.
+Further, (3) doesn’t require the compiler to discover all semantics-preserving transformations2, they provide a language for the programmer to implement them, while guaranteeing that only semantics-preserving transformations are expressible.